florimondmanca/djangorestframework-api-key/README.md

 ### Install

-Installing locally requires Python 3.7.
+Installing locally requires [Pipenv](https://github.com/pypa/pipenv) and Python 3.7.

 1. Fork the repo
 2. Clone it on your local